borland667/tools/lmstudio_claude_bridge/README.md

 That means the bridge is compatible with plugins, but it is not the thing that installs or manages them.

+Important boundary:

+- We observed internal session data under `~/Library/Application Support/Claude-3p/local-agent-mode-sessions/.../cowork_plugins/`,
+  but that appears to be an implementation detail of Cowork sessions, not the documented deployment path.
+- For reproducible setup, do not rely on that internal session store.
+Prefer the documented plugin paths:
+  - `/Library/Application Support/Claude/org-plugins/`
+  - the in-app Plugins / Connectors UI
+  - local MCP configuration in Settings -> Developer where applicable
+- On macOS, writing to `/Library/Application Support/Claude/org-plugins/`
+  usually requires administrator privileges.
+- If Cowork says your organization has not provided plugins, that usually means nothing has been deployed into the supported org-plugin path yet; it is not a bridge routing failure.

 ### Official plugin repos to use